| Home | Our Hope | |

 And I heard a great voice from Heaven that said, "Behold, the Tabernacle of God is with the children of men, and he dwells with them and they shall be his people and the same God is with them and shall be their God."
 (Revelation 21:3)

-The direct relationship between man and God was ruptured in the Garden of Eden and sin entered into the world.
+The direct relationship between man and God was ruptured in the Garden of Eden, and sin entered the world.
 These feasts are the 7 steps that God has taken and will take to restore that relationship and remove sin.

-When God gave these feasts to the Israelites he never told them they there was this prophetic message in them.
+When God gave these feasts to the Israelites, he never told them that there was a prophetic message in them.
 There is no evidence that any Jewish scholar prior to Jesus' time understood that the Spring Feasts were about the First Coming of the Messiah.
-At least in our time there is some understanding that the Fall Feasts symbolize the coming of God as king over the earth, what we call the Second Coming of the Messiah.
+At least in our time, there is some understanding that the Fall Feasts symbolize the coming of God as king over the earth, what we call the Second Coming of the Messiah.
 It wasn't until the Holy Spirit was given that any man understood that there was a message in the feasts and what the message was.

 1 Spoken of by Paul in Romans 11